Fall 2019/Spring 2020 High School InternFFAC - Bay Area

 PD Day 9: May 17th

 During the school year, all interns will be participating in the Changemaker Project curriculum through the Teachable platform.
 There are five sections related specifically to factory farming (Animal Abuse and Exploitation, Intersectionality of Animal Rights and Social Justice, Plant-Based Diets and Human Health, Business and Marketing of the Food Industry, and Environmental Impact of Animal Agriculture).
 Each section contains about five short lessons.
-Interns will be working in teams of 4-5 to design a project to address these issues and will be pitching these ideas to receive funding for their projects.
+At the end of the curriculum, interns will be working in teams of 4-5 to design a project to address these issues and will be pitching these ideas to receive funding for their projects.
+Further information will be discussed in the interview.

 Excellent communication skills — verbal and written.
 Interns should reply to all correspondence within 24 hours on weekdays, actively respond to emails, utilize the Slack channel and join the Facebook group.